Please click on one of the following POLICIES to link directly to it. Or scroll down the page to view all.

 Tickets ordered by telephone, mail or fax will be mailed to you if the order is received more than two weeks prior to the performance.
 Otherwise, tickets will be held at the Box Office for pickup on the day/evening of performance.
 All orders received prior to August 15 will be held at the Box Office until that time.

-Ticket orders purchased via the Internet will be held at the Box Office for pick up.
-Please bring your confirmation e-mail and credit card for verification.
+Ticket orders purchased online can be printed at home or canl be held at the Box Office for pick up.
+If you choose to pick them up, please bring your confirmation e-mail and credit card for verification.

 Please identify the type of ticket you are purchasing when placing your order at the Box Office; Adult, Child, Gold, Platinum, etc. Unfortunately, adjustments cannot be made once an order has been processed.